 The 2001-2005 Miata was available with several different stereo packages.
 The base package was a single-disc AM/FM/CD receiver and four speakers in the doors.
 Upgrade options were an in-dash 6-disc changer and a Bose® system with larger speakers and an external amplifier.
 From 2004-up, Mazda added two more speakers to the Bose system, behind the seats in the windblocker.

 The Bose equipped Miata's factory radio (Crutchfield Research Photo)

 No matter which stock system you have, removing the Miata's factory stereo is an uncomplicated process made easier by the detailed, step-by-step instructions found in the Crutchfield MasterSheet™ that's free with your stereo purchase.

-You'll use a panel tool to pry off the plastic DIN-hole covers on either side of the factory radio.
+You'll use a panel tool to pry off the plastic DIN-hole covers on either side of the radio.
 Once that's out of the way, insert either two DIN tools (for the Bose system) or four DIN tools (for the base system) into the holes on either side of the radio.
-(These DIN tools are free with most Crutchfield receiver orders.)
+(These DIN tools are included with most Crutchfield receiver orders.)
 Push the tools into the holes approximately 1", until you hear a click from each tool.